seyithanalkan/aws_cost_report/README.md

 4. Upload the `function.zip` file to an S3 bucket.
 5. Create a new Lambda function in your AWS account.
 6. Configure the Lambda function to use the `function.zip` file from the S3 bucket.
-7. Create a CloudWatch Event rule to trigger the Lambda function daily.
+7. Create a EventBridge rule to trigger the Lambda function daily.

 ## Usage